Vaishalshah2611/WhiteBoarding/README.md

 Architecture-14: This white board session shows the basics of Docker Concept and it's advantage.

 Architecture-15: It shows the basic Active Directory Architecture at logical level - Based on Windows AD

+Architecture-16: Its shows the use cases of Azure AD along with the IAM and SSO mechanism.